Truong127/Case-study-How-does-a-bike-share-navigate-speedy-success-/README.md

 #### 2.3.
 Is this data ROCCC ?

-Reliable:  The dataset appeared to be sourced from official bike-share systems, which suggested reliability.
+**Reliable**:  The dataset appeared to be sourced from official bike-share systems, which suggested reliability.
 However, to fully assess reliability, I would need additional information about the data collection process, quality control, and any potential biases.

-Original: The data was publicly available and could be located at the provided link.
+**Original**: The data was publicly available and could be located at the provided link.
 It was an original dataset.

-Comprehensive: The dataset covered various variables and dimensions, such as rideable type, trip durations,  station name, member or casual, and other relevant details.
+**Comprehensive**: The dataset covered various variables and dimensions, such as rideable type, trip durations,  station name, member or casual, and other relevant details.
 This level of detail made it comprehensive for bike-share analysis.

-Current: The dataset was current as it was collected in 2023 which aligns with the specified timeframe.
+**Current**: The dataset was current as it was collected in 2023 which aligns with the specified timeframe.

-Cited: The link to the data didn’t include citations, so it definitely couldn't be cited.
+**Cited**: The link to the data didn’t include citations, so it definitely couldn't be cited.

 #### 2.1.
 Limitations